whimtrip/jwht-scrapper/README.md

 our warning sign will be triggered!

 Now the question you have in mind is probably : "Awesome but what will it do now?".
 That's up to you!
-Will get into the details of it right below.
+We'll get into the details of it right below.

 ### Action